pingcap/community/contributors/workflow.md

 git revert SHA
 ```

-This will create a new commit reverting the changes.
+This creates a new commit reverting the change.
 Push this new commit to
 your remote:

 ```sh